Status: Work scheduled for completion in 2021

 The new childcare center does not replace the existing Capitol Campus Child Care Center on Perry Street (5 Cs), which will continue to operate at that location.

-Beginning July 15, DES is overseeing a project to install solar panels on the building.
-Work will take approximately three weeks to complete.
+DES is overseeing a project to install solar panels on the building.
 This project will make the new childcare center a Net-Zero building.
 Crews are installing 198 panels and each panel will produce 440 watts of energy for a total of 87 kilowatts.

 Construction work on the building is nearing completion, and the process to hire an operator for the center is moving forward.